Athenian F.C.: History

 The club was founded on 22 March 1887, taking its name from Edinburgh's nickname of the Athens of the North; the club was made up of rugby union players (mostly from Watsonians) trying their hand at the association game, and was considered to be a club founded on "a higher social basis than hitherto", with Ings, the Edinburgh University goalkeeper, as captain.
 The club's first match was a 5–0 defeat to the university at Corstorphine on 26 March, and its first match against an unrelated club came the following week, a 4–0 defeat to Heart of Midlothian in an hour-long game.

 Before the club's first (and only) full season, it hosted an athletics contest on 21 July at the Powderhall.
-The club had invited Queen's Park and Battlefield, both famous amateur clubs, to take part, but neither could turn up, and two Athenian teams took on Heartsand Hibernian in ten-minute matches at the close of proceedings, the club losing both matches heavily.
+The club had invited Queen's Park and Battlefield, both famous amateur clubs, to take part, but neither could turn up, and two Athenian teams took on Hearts and Hibernian in ten-minute matches at the close of proceedings, the club losing both matches heavily.

 Rather ambitiously, the club joined the Scottish Football Association in August 1887, and entered the 1887–88 Scottish Cup.
 It was drawn at home to West Calder in the first round, but had to switch the tie as it did not have a ground suitable to host the match, and was "very short-handed" following "little to no practice"; West Calder scored 5 with the wind in the first half and 4 in the second, the Athenians not getting on the scoresheet.

 The club's ambitions had over-run it; it had even set up a friendly with the mighty Vale of Leven following the West Calder tie, but judiciously telegraphed two days beforehand to say that the Athenians could not raise a team.
 There were higher hopes for the club's debut in the Edinburgh Shield, against fellow amateurs Adventurers, considered a "comparatively light one".
 Despite fielding a stronger side, the Athenians suffered another heavy defeat, this time 5–0; Adventurers scoring once against the run of play in the first half, but dominant in the second, the Athenian collapse put down to "want of combined action" and a lack of practice.